 A full-service house, land planning, civil engineering, architecture, earthworks, and construction, building Top-100 golf courses, hotels, and whole communities start to finish.

-™6G Golf, the official 6-hole standard round.
-Play in 80 minutes, grab a bite, get back to life.
+6G Golf, the official 6-hole round, built into any 18, 27, or 36-hole course.
+A full, handicapped round in 80 minutes, play a quick six, grab a bite, get back to life.

 He designs and builds golf courses and facilities outright, from the first concept and routing to a fully grown-in, turnkey course.
 For decades, Tom built Earth Enterprises into a full-service house of land-use planning, civil/structural/environmental engineering, architecture, surveying, large-scale earth-moving, and construction, delivering turnkey for hundreds of clients with teams of 100+ professionals.
 Today, through Bellwether Solutions, he brings that same in-house command to owners as developer, owner's representative, and expert witness, with new design-build projects underway in New Hampshire right now.